gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 example, we discover that parametric and permutation approaches provide very similar inferences, but both are subject to concerns related to violations of the independent observations condition.
 And we haven't directly addressed the size and direction of the differences, which is addressed in the coming discussion of confidence intervals.

-\indent For comparison, we can also explore the original data set of all $n=1,636$ observations for the two outfits.
+\indent For comparison, we can also explore the original data set of all $n = 1,636$ observations for the two outfits.
 The estimated difference in the means is -3.003 cm (*commute* minus *casual*), the standard error is 1.472, the $t$-statistic is -2.039 and using a $t$-distribution with 1634 $df$, the p-value is 0.0416.
 The estimated difference in the means is much smaller but the p-value is similar to the results for the sub-sample we analyzed.
 The SE is much smaller with the large sample size which corresponds to having higher power to detect smaller differences.